-John McVey is the CEO and an Executive Director of the Procon Group of Companies based in Burnaby, BC.
-His engineering and construction industry career spans more than 35 years in the mining, energy and power industries in Canada as well as internationally.
+John McVey is the CEO and a Director of the Procon Group of Companies based in Burnaby, BC.
+His engineering and construction industry career spans more than 35 years in the mining, energy, and power industries in Canada as well as internationally.
 John joined Procon as CEO in 2015 and is leading the growth and diversification of this experienced full-service mine development and civil infrastructure contractor across Canada and select international locations.
 Prior to Procon, John held executive and senior management positions with Bechtel, SNC-Lavalin and Kilborn Engineering.
+John is also an Advisory Board member of USNC-Power, a wholly owned Canadian operating unit of Ultra Safe Nuclear Corporation (USNC), responsible for the fabrication and implementation of Micro Modular Reactor (MMRTM) technology with a focus on remote/off-grid power solutions in Canada.

-David A. Knight, B.A., LL.B., Corporate Secretary, Oakville, Ontario

-David Knight is a partner with WeirFoulds LLP, a Canadian law firm.
-David specializes in all areas of securities law, including public and private financings, take-overs, stock exchange listings, mergers and acquisitions and regulatory compliance.
-He has extensive experience in the resource sector and acts for both investment dealers and resource companies.
+David A. Knight, B.A., LL.B., Corporate Secretary, Oakville, Ontario retired.
+David specialized in all areas of securities law, including public and private financings, take-overs, stock exchange listings, mergers and acquisitions and regulatory compliance.
+He has extensive experience in the resource sector and acted for both investment dealers and resource companies.
 David also serves as a director of Freegold Ventures Limited.
 David is a member of the Law Society of Ontario and the Canadian Bar Association.